michaelmagee/magee-MS1/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from examples from Code Institute that I played with as I was learning.
+- I took several classes in parallel on Lynda to get different approaches